moody/Waffle/README.md

 **Calling `Layout()` again.** Nothing about `Layout()` is one-time, it's a pure recompute of whatever's currently composed.
 Add another child with `AddChild`/`AddRow`/`AddColumn`, hide or show one with `Hide()`/`Show()`, resize or respace one with `SetSize()`/`SetGap()`/`SetPadding()`, then call `Layout()` again on the same root container to bring the frames in line.
 A call is a no-op unless something changed since the last one, so it's cheap to call from an `OnUpdate` handler every frame.
 Genuinely detaching a child (not just hiding it) isn't first-class yet, that's still ahead.

 **Looking up a child by key.** Give a child a `key` when adding it, and retrieve it later with `GetChild(key)`, from the root container or from any other container or leaf in the tree, they all share the same lookup.
-Duplicate or invalid keys will throw an error.
+An unregistered key throws an error; a duplicate key doesn't, the first match found wins.
+Keep your keys unique!

 ```lua
 root:AddChild({ frame = content, key = "content" })